gravitational/careers/challenges/sre/challenge.md

 * Create a helm chart for the service
 * Include production-level packaging for this service, including but not limited to: Deployment, Role, RoleBinding, ServiceAccount, Service
+* Upgrading the helm chart should not result in unavailability of the HTTP API portion of the service.

 # Guidance